 Courses delivered online are still required to meet the same "time per credit hour" standards as in a F2F classroom as per the MSCHE credit hour policy and SUNY credit/contact policy and definitions.
 Since online courses do not have "seat time" like F2F courses, it is important that you and your students understand how much "time" it will take to complete the course.
-Faculty should review the resource developed by the Rochester Institute of Technology to learn how "time" is measured in online courses.
-The resource will provide information on how you can ensure your online courses require the same amount of learning and the same amount of time per week as F2F courses.
+Faculty should review the resource developed by the Rochester Institute of Technology to learn how "time" is measured in online courses require the same amount of learning and the same amount of time per week as F2F courses.
 You can also use this Workload Estimator 2.0 created by Wake Forest University's Center for Teaching Excellence.